 Complete blood count (CBC); chemistry panel, including the IDEXX SDMA Test and electrolytes; complete urinalysis; and total T4 were recommended.
 For Bess and patients her age with similar pet-owner observations, these tests are appropriate to build a good clinical picture alongside the physical examination.

 Bess showed an increased SDMA* and concurrent decrease in urine-concentrating ability with a urine specific gravity of 1.014.
-Her CBC, other chemistry panel indicators, and total T4 were otherwise within normal limits.
+Her CBC, creatinine and other chemistry panel indicators, and total T4 were otherwise within normal limits.

 Possible next steps

-The increased SDMA signaled the need to investigate kidney health further.
-The appropriate next step is a complete urinalysis, which was performed already.
+- The increased SDMA signaled the need to investigate kidney health further.
+The appropriate next step is a complete urinalysis, which had been performed already.
 The low urine specific gravity was further evidence of kidney health compromise.